graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 > The `ToItems` filter can be invoked multiple times.
 A schema item must match all filter criteria in order for the directive to be applied.

+> Type system directives are applied in the order of declaration with the `[ApplyDirective]` attributes taking precedence over the `.ApplyDirective()` method.

 **Adding arguments via .ApplyDirective()**

 Adding Arguments via schema options is a lot more flexible than via the apply directive attribute.
 Use the `.WithArguments` method to supply either a static set of arguments for all matched schema items